cs4241-21a/final_project/README.md

 **Andrew Kerekon**:
 - Worked on frontend
   - Added UI flair
-  - Persists user login on refresh
+  - Persisted user login on refresh
+  - Improved accessibility by modifying components
+- Worked on backend
+-   Implemented getting a user's name
+-   Created functionality to change a user's password
 - Worked on the My Account Page
   - Implemented registration and login

 **Owen McGinley**:
 - Developed the webscraper for the laundry data
   - Hosted webscraper on personal server
-  - Implented auto data fetching every two minutes
+  - Implemented auto data fetching every two minutes
   - Pushed the webscraper data to mongo
 - Worked on backend
 - Did frontend UI touchups